crocha700/crocha700.github.io/_pages/opportunities.md

 If you would like to join my group as a postdoc or want to collaborate on a research project, please contact me.

-If you are an undergrad looking for training in data analysis  or computer modeling or applied fluid mechanics, a research experience in my group could be well-suited for you.
+If you are an undergrad looking for training in data analysis  or computer modeling or applied fluid mechanics, a paid research experience (REU) in my group could be well-suited for you.
 Reach out to me directly if interested.
 No prior experience in physical oceanography is required.